janzheng/Meteor-React-Alt-Base/README.md

 * add file-collection `meteor add vsivsi:file-collection`
 * add jquery cookie `meteor add benjaminrh:jquery-cookie`
+* add underscore `meteor add underscore` – used for file-collection handling
 * create a new collection
   – update `/startup/server/api.js` with a references to `files` collection – '../../api/files/` ...
   – copy /posts/ into a new /files/ and rename references to files